giantswarm/prometheus-rules/README.md

 ##### Dashboard URL construction

-Alert manager generates dashboard URLs for Opsgenie and Slack alerts using these rules:
+Alertmanager generates dashboard URLs for Opsgenie and Slack alerts using these rules:

 1. With only `__dashboardUid__`: `https://grafana.domain/__dashboardUid__`
 2. With both `__dashboardUid__` and `dashboardQueryParams`: `https://grafana.domain/__dashboardUid__?dashboardQueryParams`